postmanlabs/labs-docs/src/pages/docs/administration/buying.md

 * After payment, you'll see a confirmation with the transaction ID.
 Use this ID for any communication with Postman.
 * The designated admin will receive an activation link where you can begin inviting your team members.
 Billing-only users will receive a link to join the team in the billing role.

-## Upgrading your plan

-To upgrade your Postman plan, log into your account, and visit the [billing page](https://go.postman.co/billing/overview).
-Next to your current plan, click **Upgrade**, then the additional options button (__...__), and select __Change plan__.

-Choose your upgrade option, [configure the details](#configuring-your-plan), and proceed to payment.

-When you've successfully submitted your payment details, you will see your new plan back on the billing page.

 ## Next steps

-You can manage your account in the [Postman billing](/docs/administration/billing/) dashboard.
+You can manage your account in the [Postman billing](/docs/administration/billing/) dashboard, for example if you need to [change or upgrade](/docs/administration/billing/#team-and-plan-changes) your plan.

 Once your account is setup, you can leverage Postman features including additional [collaboration](/docs/postman/collaboration/collaboration-intro/) and [monitoring](/docs/postman/monitors/using-static-IPs-to-monitor/) options, as well as [integrations](/docs/integrations/intro-integrations/).